Initial D (film): Release

 Initial D was released on 23 June 2005 in several Asian markets including Hong Kong, Japan, Thailand, Singapore, South Korea, Taiwan and mainland China.
 In the Philippines, the film was released on 12 July 2006.
 In North America, the film screened at the Chicago International Film Festival on 15 October 2005 and had a limited run at the Imaginasian Theater in New York City on 30 December 2005.

+In September 2025, the film received 4K digital restoration mastering to commemorate it's 20th anniversary of release, lead by L'Immagine Ritrovata Asia and Dolby Atmos sound remastering under supervision of directors Andrew Lau and Alan Mak and score composer Chan Kwong-Wing.
+The film was re-released on 17 September 2025.

 Home media

 Initial D was released as a direct to video DVD in Australia on 21 October 2005.
 It was released in the United Kingdom on 28 April, and the Philippines on 12 July 2006.
 Tai Seng Entertainment, the distributor of Initial D in the United States, released Initial D on Blu-ray on 22 January 2008.
 This is an exclusive release for the Blu-ray format which included an English dub.